The Basins of Attraction of Soft Sphere Packings Are Not Fractal

-Determining whether a given point lies inside a basin requires integrating the steepest-descent ordinary differential equation (ODE) in $dN$ dimensions.
-In soft spheres close to jamming, the landscape exhibits nearly flat directions around minima, leading to ill-conditioned Hessians and stiff ODEs.
-As integrating such ODEs accurately is computationally intensive, most prior work adopted heuristic optimizers to perform energy quenches, either momentum-based methods like FIRE~\cite{Bitzek2006} or quasi-Newton schemes like L-BFGS~\cite{Liu1989}.
+Determining whether a given point lies inside a basin requires integrating the steepest-descent ordinary differential equation (ODE) in $D$ dimensions.
+In soft spheres close to jamming, the landscape exhibits nearly flat directions around minima, leading to ill-conditioned Hessians and ``stiff'' ODEs, meaning that they are prone to instability when using explicit methods like the forward-Euler scheme, and that an appropriate implicit time stepping method is required.
+As integrating such ODEs accurately is computationally intensive~\cite{Bautista2026}, most prior work performed energy quenches using heuristic optimizers.
+These have most often been momentum-based methods, that approximate steepest descent by adding an inertial term, like the Fast Inertial Relaxation Engine (FIRE),~\cite{Bitzek2006} or quasi-Newton schemes, that estimate the local curvature of the landscape in addition to the gradient to accelerate convergence, like the Limited-memory Broyden–Fletcher–Goldfarb–Shanno algorithm (L-BFGS)~\cite{Liu1989} (see SM Sec.~1.A. for precise dynamics~\cite{supp}).